kbuffington/Georgia/README.md

 ### Installation Instructions

 Unlike most themes I don't include an .fcl with mine.
 This makes getting setup *slightly* more work for you, but ensures that you can use it however you want.
-It works with both DUI and CUI, and all it really requires is a single [JScript Panel](https://github.com/marc2k3/foo_jscript_panel/releases) version 2.1.1 or greater.
+It works with both DUI and CUI, and all it really requires is a single [JScript Panel](https://github.com/marc2k3/foo_jscript_panel/releases) version 2.1.1 or greater (Note: this theme is not currently compatible with version 2.2.0+).

 I run the theme in Columns UI with a super simple setup using the JScript Panel, an auto-hiding vertical splitter, and two filter panels.
 You can see my setup [here](https://imgur.com/nJ71Vn1).
 Currently there's no library search mechanism built in, so unless you use foo_http_control (which I also recommend for HTPC use!), choosing what to play will be limited to your current playlists.